 \textbf{Cross-modal Evaluation:} After each iteration, the algorithm evaluates whether the image or the text modification yields a lower loss and chooses the modality that is more effective for further optimization.

-\subsection{Limitation and Discussion}
+\section{Limitation and Discussion}

-While our work is the first to explore the impact of clinical mismatches on MedMLLM safety within the known literature, we acknowledge the limitations of current MLLMs in performing fine-grained segmentation.
-As a result, our study focused on mismatches in modalities and anatomy.
-However, clinical practice presents numerous other challenges, such as radiologists' misinterpretations of lesions, which are currently beyond the capabilities of large language models.
-Future research should delve deeper into these areas, developing and refining safety measures specifically for MedMLLMs.
+While this study is among the first to explore the impact of clinical mismatches on MedMLLMs' safety in the literature, we acknowledge the limitations of current MLLMs in performing fine-grained segmentation.
+As a result, this study focuses on mismatches in modalities and anatomy.
+However, clinical practice presents numerous other challenges, such as radiologists' misinterpretations of lesions, which remain beyond the capabilities of MedMLLMs.
+Future research needs to delve deeper into these areas, focusing on developing and refining safety measures specifically for MedMLLMs.

-We have constructed a comprehensive and systematic dataset.
-However, due to the vastness of medical subfields, it's possible we've overlooked areas like cellular biology.
-This work primarily focused on the most common and clinically relevant domains and samples.
-Future efforts should aim to expand the dataset, incorporating more specialized areas of medicine.
+We construct a comprehensive and systematic dataset.
+However, due to the vastness of medical subfields, it is possible we overlook areas like cellular biology.
+This work primarily focuses on the most common and clinically relevant domains and samples.
+Future efforts need to aim at expanding the dataset, incorporating more specialized areas of medicine.

-\subsection{Constitution of the Dataset}
+\section{Constitution of the Dataset}

-The construction process of the entire dataset is illustrated in the Figure~\ref{attack sample}.
+The construction process of the entire dataset is illustrated in the Figure~\ref{fig:dataset-img} and Figure~\ref{fig:dataset-region}.
 Our dataset comprises a total of 66,609 images, derived from 18 combinations of 9 modularities and 12 analogies.
 In the text section, based on the 18 types of clinical task requirements detailed in the Figure~\ref{Counting}, we utilized GPT-4 to generate 540 general queries and their corresponding malicious queries.
-These images, queries, and descriptive attributes were then combined into prompts for our 3MAD dataset, which were used to conduct the subsequent experiments described in the article.
+These images, queries, and descriptive attributes were then combined into prompts for our 3MAD dataset, which was used to conduct the subsequent experiments described in the article.
 For further research and replication, anonymous access to our dataset is available at \url{https://huggingface.co/datasets/MedMLLM-attack/3MAD-66K} and \url{https://huggingface.co/datasets/MedMLLM-attack/3MAD-Tiny-1K}